-Learn to take pictures that look professional either upload them to Facebook or want to send them as Christmas cards, is a skill that friends and family will envy.
-Forget about spending your money on expensive cameras and lenses; instead, learn to take great photos with tricks that the pros use.
-Once you’ve mastered the art, you can start saving for that fantastic digital camera that your heart desires.
-Follow the advice from this content and goes from being an amateur photography to be a real professional.
+Learn to take pictures that look professional, and either upload them to Facebook or want to send them as Christmas cards, is a skill that friends and family will envy.
+Forget about spending your money on expensive cameras and lenses.
+Instead, learn to take great photos with tricks that the pros use.
+Once you’ve mastered the art, you can start saving for the fantastic digital camera that your heart desires.
+Follow the advice from this article and go from being an amateur photographer to be a real professional.
 Seize the environment in which you find and apply these hacks for the best photographs of your life.

-Close-up couples: Decide before shooting what the focus of the photograph.
+Close-up couples: before shooting, decide on the focus of the photograph.
 What is the picture?
 Is it a picture of your girlfriend?
 Is a photograph of the pyramids of Egypt?
 It has to be easy for anyone to see a picture to know what the picture is, do not make the mistake of trying to capture too many elements.

 Although the center is named, the focus does not have to be the object that is in the center of the photo or be the object that occupies most of the image.